SnowNation101/Nyx/README.md

 - [DeepSpeed](https://github.com/deepspeedai/DeepSpeed) for distributed training acceleration

 Our work stands on the shoulders of these remarkable open-source projects and the generous research community.

+We also want to note that the logo at the top of this README is adapted from the character **Nyx** in the game *Hades* by Supergiant Games.